 In summary, these results are also strongly supportive of the ability of CDS MES to forecast future changes in firm value during a financial crisis, whether estimated by CDS or equity returns.
-While CDS MES seems especially useful prior to the start of the crisis, it is an open question that this will continue in the future with all the government guarantees now in place.
+While CDS MES may have been useful prior to the start of the crisis, it is an open question whether this will continue in the future with all the government guarantees in place.